tobihige/tobihige/README.md

 - 👋 Hi, I’m @tobihige
-- 🌱 I’m currently learning swift.
+- 🌱 I’m currently learning swift and very excited to make a lot of repositories here.
+-

 <!---
 tobihige/tobihige is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.